Chinese mythological geography: Grottoes

 The counter feature to the holy or sacred mountains and peaks were the grotto-heavens, and various grottoes appear in Chinese mythological landscape.
 Sometimes sacred grottoes are associated with sacred mountains; and both may correspond to actual geolocations, but with an overlay of mythological geography.

 Seas

 Various seas or oceans present an appearance in Chinese mythology.
 Sometimes "the Sea" appears in a generic way, or in a directionally designated way such, as in the Jingwei story involving the Eastern Sea.
 Often a Dragon King was located in a sea, appropriately palaced.
 Sometimes sea and dry land were thought to alternate, as in the case of the Mulberry Fields and the sea related in the story of Magu.

 Rivers

 Various rivers appear in Chinese mythology.

 Example

 Various mythological geography is associated with the Red River, including one or more of the eight mountain pillars, especially the rivers thought to flow from or surround (mythological) Kunlun Mountain, the Weak River, the Black River, and intervening terrain, such as the Moving Sands.
-Jade Mountain was also in the vicinity (Yang 2005: 160-162).
+Jade Mountain was also in the vicinity.